memcachier/docs/heroku_articles/laravel-memcache.md

 });
 ```

-### View Memcached statistics
+### View Memcache statistics

-To help demystify Memcached caching operations, we can visualize what's going on under the hood.
+To help demystify Memcache caching operations, we can visualize what's going on
+under the hood.

 First, we obtain stats every time the task list is requested in `routes/web.php`: